Lavaeolous/Foundry-PF1-StatBlock-Converter/README.md

 **To Do:**
 *  **Bug Fixing**
-*  Parse Attacks, Spells, Ecology, Description (only for SRD-Content), Gear & Treasure, Special Abilities
+*  Parse Spells, Ecology, Description (only for SRD-Content), Gear & Treasure, Special Abilities
 *  Give usable Feedback in the status bar (for now some comments are visible in the console)
 *  Sometime in the future make a module out of it, maybe